OperationFman/portfolio/README.md

 Why did I build this site?

-Portfolios are already a great thing for developers to build for two reasons, one of course is to make themselves more marketable in this competitive world and thus standout.
-The other is it's a great learning opportunity, to understand modern web development and build something from scratch.
-My goal was to learn and I can confidently say I have a solid grasp on front end programming after completing this project.
+The development of this site was motivated by two primary objectives.
+Firstly, it serves as a tool to increase marketability and differentiation in the competitive field of web development.
+Secondly, it provides a valuable learning opportunity, allowing for a deeper understanding of modern web development practices and the ability to create a project from scratch.
+The completion of this project has reinforced my proficiency in front-end programming.

 &nbsp;

 ![Projects Page](https://user-images.githubusercontent.com/42459707/217388229-01844266-8df8-486a-83e8-424e05de4544.png)

-In the future I hope to keep this updated not only with new content and resources, but also as the industry shifts I intend to keep refactoring the code as you would in most development careers.
+Going forward, this repository will be continually updated with fresh content and resources, and the code will be adapted to reflect the evolving industry standards.

 &nbsp;